The edge of discovery: Controlling the local false discovery rate at the margin: Asymptotic regret analysis

 Furthermore, the threshold equivalence~\eqref{eq-bh-equivalence} gives

-where the approximation holds for small values of $q$.
-Thus, the correspondence between $q$ and $q'$ depends on the parameter $\theta$, which controls the signal strength under the alternative.
-For small values of $\theta$, the signal is very strong, and the ``correct'' choice of $q'$ is much smaller than the desired $\maxlfdr$ level $\alpha$, but for weaker signals (larger $\theta$), we should choose $q'$ closer to $\alpha$.
-Without knowing the signal strength in advance, it is difficult to know at what values of $q'$ the BH method will perform well.
+where the approximation holds for small values of $\tol$.
+Thus, the correspondence between $\tol$ and $\q^*(\tol)$ depends on the parameter $\theta$, which controls the signal strength under the alternative.
+For small values of $\theta$, the signal is very strong, and the ``correct'' choice of $\q$ is much smaller than the desired $\maxlfdr$ level $\alpha$, but for weaker signals (larger $\theta$), we should choose $\q$ closer to $\alpha$.
+Intuitively, when the signal is very strong, we expect the average rejection of the optimal procedure to be much more promising than rejections near the optimal threshold~$\tau^*$; correspondingly, the optimal procedure's FDR is much lower than~$\alpha$.
+Without knowing the signal strength in advance, it is difficult to know at what values of $\q$ the BH method will perform well.

-In Figure~\ref{fig-pop-regret} we plot the population regret for various choices of the level of the procedure, $\pi_0=0.8$ and $\lambda = 4$ and varying the parameter $\theta$.
-The population version of our procedure at level~$\frac{\alpha}{\pi_0}$ with $\alpha= \frac{1}{1+\lambda} = 0.2$ is the oracle~\eqref{eq-def-oracle}, so it achieves zero regret, while the conservative version of our procedure with $q=\alpha$ performs quite well for all values of the alternative parameter~$\theta$.
-In this example, the asymptotic error incurred from conservatively bounding~$\pi_0$ by one in the procedure is small compared to the error incurred by using $\BH(q')$ at an {\em ad hoc} value.
-The BH procedure at levels~$\frac{\alpha}{\pi_0}$ or~$\alpha$ incurs substantial asymptotic regret by comparison.
+In Figure~\ref{fig-pop-regret} we plot the population regret for various choices of the level of the procedure, setting $\pi_0=0.8$ and $\omega = 4$ and varying the parameter $\theta$.
+The population version of our procedure at level~$\tol=\frac{\alpha}{\pi_0}$ with $\alpha= \frac{1}{1+\omega} = 0.2$ is the oracle~\eqref{eq-def-oracle}, so it achieves zero regret, while the conservative version of our procedure with $\tol=\alpha$ performs quite well for all values of the alternative parameter~$\theta$.
+In this example, the asymptotic error incurred from conservatively bounding~$\pi_0$ by one in the procedure is small compared to the error incurred by using $\BH(\q)$ at an {\em ad hoc} value.
+The BH procedure at level~$\frac{\alpha}{\pi_0}$ or~$\alpha$ incurs substantial asymptotic regret by comparison.
 In particular, note that the $\BH(\alpha/\pi_0)$ procedure incurs the same asymptotic regret as the procedure that rejects nothing; i.e. $\rho(t_{\alpha/\pi_0}^{\BH\text{-POP}}) = \rho(0)$.
 If we run BH at a lower level like $\alpha/2$, $\alpha/10$, or $\alpha/100$, we can do well for some range of $\theta$ values, but struggle at other parts of the parameter space.
-No single level for BH dominates in terms of regret, so for the classification risk it is more appropriate to view the BH level as a tuning parameter \citep{neuvial2012false}.
+No single level for BH dominates in terms of regret, so for the classification risk it is more appropriate to view the BH level as a tuning parameter than as a proxy for the true~$\lfdr$ threshold~$\alpha$ \citep{neuvial2012false}.